SQL Server Database Users to Roles Mapping Report

 Here are the results (on my server):

-- You can create and compile this simple function in each of your application databases and use it as a simple tool to generate a fast database user to database roles reports.
+- You can create and compile this simple stored procedure and use it as a simple tool to generate a fast database user to database roles reports.

-- Note that the function is not limited to only the fix database roles.
+- Note that the stored procedure is not limited to only the fix database roles.
 If user defined database roles exist and map to a user then it will show on the report, but its inner permission will be absent from the report.

-- The function was tested with for SQL Server 2014 and 2017, but it uses general SQL Server tables and functions so it should be compatible with SQL Server 2008 and above.
-The security system objects: sys.server_principals, sys.database_principals and sys.database_role_members all started with the SQL Server 2008 version.
+- The code uses general SQL Server tables and functions so it should be compatible with SQL Server 2008 and above.
+The security system objects: sys.server_principals, sys.database_principals and sys.database_role_members were all introduced starting with the SQL Server 2008.

 About the author